hirrolot/datatype99/README.md

 inline static <datatype-name> <variant-name>(...) { /* ... */ }
 ```

- 7. Now, when a sum type is generated, the derivation process takes place.
+ 7. Now, when a sum type is fully generated, the derivation process takes place.
 Each deriver is invoked sequentially, from left to right, as

 ```
 ML99_call(DATATYPE99_DERIVE_##<deriver-name>, v(<datatype-name>), variants...)